 \section{Programming Model}

-We first describe how applications are crafted in \sys.
-We begin by analyzing the common operation patterns of \snic applications.
+We describe how applications are crafted in \sys to enable deployment across fine-grained resources.
+To guide our design, we analyze the operation patterns of common \snic applications.
 First, they are primarily designed for network traffic processing and work in a streaming pattern.
-Second, the applications generally operate on two fundamental abstractions: 1) \textit{packet}, where application logic is on the packet- or flow-level (\eg IPSec, Firewall, and intrusion detection); 2) \textit{socket}, where application logic relies on semantics above the transport layer (\eg API gateway and L7 load balancer).
+Second, they generally operate on two abstractions: 1) {packet}, where application logic is on the packet or flow level (\eg IPSec and Firewall); 2) {socket}, where application logic relies on semantics above the transport layer (\eg API gateway and L7 load balancer).

-Based on these observations, \sys introduces a novel modular programming model.
-It composes an application through a directed acyclic graph of fine-grained functions.
-Each function can be deployed across heterogeneous compute resources in the rack to harness their collective potential.
-More importantly, \sys provides both \textit{packet processing} and \textit{socket processing} operations, whose exact behavior can be customized by users.
-Additionally, \sys provides Accelerator Function APIs for using the onboard hardware accelerators to enhance performance.
-For stateful applications, \sys exposes state management APIs to use its state engine for simplifying state access and synchronization.